mololuwa10/isoBar-Backend/README.md

 # isoBar-Backend

-Ambulatory Blood Pressure Diary and Traing Exercises API The API allows users to create, view, and update their blood pressure diary entries.
+Ambulatory Blood Pressure Diary and Training Exercises API The API allows users to create, view, and update their blood pressure diary entries.
 Key features include:

 - User Authentication & Authorization: Ensures that only authenticated users can access and modify their own diaries.